sweettea-io/cli/docs/source/getting_started.rst

 just visit the `TensorCI home page`_ and sign up with GitHub.

 Once you've signed in, you should be taken to the TensorCI dashboard and prompted to create a basic auth password.
-This password is required in order to log into the TensorCI CLI.
-If you're not automatically prompted to do this on your first dashboard visit, you can use `this link`_.
+This password is required in order to login to the TensorCI CLI.
+If you're not automatically prompted to do this on your first visit to the dashboard, you can use `this link`_ instead.

 Install the CLI
 ---------------

-The TensorCI CLI is easiest way to interact with your TensorCI resources.
-It provides commands for creating datasets, deploying models for training, downloading trained models, and serving model predictions from an API, among others.
+The TensorCI CLI is the easiest way to interact with your TensorCI resources.
+It provides commands for creating datasets, deploying your models for training, downloading your trained models, and serving model predictions from your TensorCI API, among others.

 Assuming you have Python_ already, you can install the CLI with ``pip``::

   $ pip install tensorci

+**Note:** ``sudo`` might be required in order to install the ``tensorci`` executable to the proper path.

 Login from the CLI
 -------------------